replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/time.md

 title: "Time"
 ---

-The time host preflight check can be used to check the timezone of the system clock and whether the system clock is synchronized.
+The time host preflight check is used to check the timezone of the system clock and whether the system clock is synchronized.

 ## Time Collector